 With more than 2,500 students in the Ashland Public School system, the district ranks in the top 20% of public schools in the state.
 Featuring the William Pittaway School, David Mindess and Henry Warren Elementary Schools, Ashland Middle School, and Ashland High School, to provide a safe, engaging, and inclusive learning environment, empowering every student to acquire and develop the necessary skills and knowledge to become active, caring, and passionate life- long learners and citizens in an evolving and diverse world.

-The Town of Ashland has celebrates its stake in New England History and prides itself on its community spirit hosting annual events such as the MetroWest Famous Farmers Market, a season of events and business opportunities at the Corner Spot, summer concerts and the annual Ashland Day at Stone Park, celebrating arts at the annual Dragonfly Festival, and the seasonal holiday festivities downtown.
+The Town of Ashland has celebrates its stake in New England History and prides itself on its community spirit hosting annual events such as the MetroWest Famous Farmers Market, a season of events and business opportunities at The Corner Spot, summer concerts and the annual Ashland Day at Stone Park, celebrating arts at the annual Dragonfly Festival, the seasonal holiday festivities downtown, and many more.

 The Town of Ashland maintains its New England small town charm while transforming, again, to a bustling town in the heart of the MetroWest community.